Chardonnay family: Marquesses de Chardonnay

-In 1845, the 3rd Marquis de Chardonnay duelled António Augusto de Passos Pimentel after disagreements in a party.
+In 1845, the 3rd Marquis de Chardonnay duelled António Augusto de Passos Pimentel after disagreements at a party.
 Both duellists fired and missed, having agreed to settle the dispute on the first round no matter the outcome, leaving as friends, in what a newspaper criticized as a "farse of heroism".
 According to the same report, shortly afterwards Colonel Passos Pimentel — who had acted as second to his nephew and was governor of the Castelo da Foz — lunched with the Chardonnay family at the invitation of the Dowager Marchioness, thereby bringing the quarrel to a formal close.